glicol/glicol-js-org/src/md/introduction.md

 Simple as that.

-No need to create a node, and then connect it everywhere.

 Note that there are two `chains` here, one is called `o` and the other is `~am`.
 Only the chains without a `~` in their names will be sent to the output destination.

-Therefore, it's very intuitive to seperate the modulator, although everything is working at audio rate*.

-> *Glicol is an audio-first domain specific language.

 Wanna some change/update?
 Just call:

 ```js
 glicol.play({